-1. How to Land Modeling Jobs
+1. How to Land Freelance Modeling Jobs

-2. What type of model area you?
+2. What type of freelance model are you?

-- Promotional modeling - promotional or promo models work like a human marketing tool.
+- Promotional freelance modeling - promotional or promo models work like a human marketing tool.
 They are often used to promote a new product or brand.
 Promo models can work in nightclubs, handing out flyers or as pit girls at the Formula 1 for example.
 There are far fewer restrictions in height and body shape for promo models with a lot more emphasis on personality.
 A background in sales is also beneficial for promo modeling.

-- Plus Size modeling - plus size, also referred to as curve, refers to models with larger measurement than editorial models.
+- Plus Size freelance modeling - plus size, also referred to as curve, refers to models with larger measurement than editorial models.
 Plus size models work in a range of sectors from fashion to beauty to bridal.

-- Fitness modeling - another strand of commercial modelling is fitness modelling.
+- Fitness freelance modeling - another strand of commercial modelling is fitness modelling.
 The core difference is the definition and tone of the body.
 A great sector that is often coupled with personal training.

 Once you know what areas of modelling you're able to cover, the next stage is to prove to a potential client that you're suitable for the work.
 This starts with the portfolio.